I have taught the following undergraduate courses across a variety of formats (asynchronous, synchronous, in person, and hybrid):

 - Coming soon: When I teach Global Governance or International Organizations, I make up a set of “random international organizations” along with a premise and ask students to think about the rational design of their organization.
 Students work in groups to develop rules for membership, how to enforce rules, what activities they engage in, how members vote, and so on.
 On the second day (optional), I then introduce a problem that their institution they have designed must address and how the institution will respond within the parameters they have outlined.
 I then ask how they might alter the form and function of their institution, if that is possible given the rules they have created, and what might make such an activity difficult.

-Check out an active learning exercise for online teaching (for this COVID-19 times) I constructed for helping students think about institutional design.
-I have several others, and I will post them here shortly.
+- Check out an active learning exercise for online teaching (for these COVID-19 times) I constructed for my course on Global Governance and International Organizations for helping students think about rational design of international organizations.

 - For my course on Global Governance and International Organizations, I created a simulation (pre-COVID-19 in class) on interstate conflict and climate change based on Stephen Walt’s Foreign Policy article “Who Will Save the Amazon (and How)?”
 Depending on the size of the class, students work in teams representing countries on UN Security Council: US and China (two permanent members), and the Maldives, Brazil, Germany, and Zimbabwe.
 If there are more students, I add more permanent and non-permanent members.
 Otherwise, the remaining members of the Security Council are considered non-playing ‘characters’ (NPCs) that I play to make the simulation more interesting.
 Each group receives a packet of preparatory readings on their country’s politics, their countries response to climate change, and the impact of climate change on their country’s domestic and global politics.